Geo-replication with Cluster Linking on Confluent Cloud

 Dedicated Confluent Cloud clusters.

-- In Confluent Platform 7.0.x, REST API calls to list and get source-initiated cluster links will have their destination cluster IDs
+- In Confluent Platform 7.1.0 and later, REST API calls to list and get source-initiated cluster links will have their destination cluster IDs

 returned under the parameter